☰ Menu

 • Lodoiska: The music for this dance was adapted from a popular Opera.
 There were several operatic versions circulating at this time: Cherubini's 1791 Lodoïska; Kreutzer's 1791 Lodoiska17 (see Figure 4), Kemble's 1794 version of the same name, and Mayr's 1796 La Lodoiska.
 Duval credited his version to Rodolphe Kreutzer.
 It became a common practice in the 1820s to adapt operatic music to Quadrille dancing, this is a relatively early example.
 Lodoiska had been performed several times in Dublin in 181618, it was presumably a popular tune.

 • La Native: Duval informs us that this tune is from The Beggars' Opera, another Opera playing in Dublin in 181619.
-According to Wikipedia, it was a ballad opera written by John Gay in 1728, with music arranged by Johann Christoph Pepusch20.
-I don't know the significance of the name La Native, the word 'native' only appears once in The Beggar's Opera itself (in Air LXIV), according to Google21.
+According to Wikipedia it was a ballad opera written by John Gay in 1728, with music arranged by Johann Christoph Pepusch20.
+I don't know the significance of the name La Native, the word 'native' only appears once in The Beggar's Opera itself (in Air LXIV)21.
+The tune had been published prior to being used by Gay under the names Would You Have a Young Virgin (of Fifteen Years) and Would You Court a Young Virgin: or, Poor Robin's Maggot, a bawdy song had been associated with the tune since at least as early as 1709.

 • Figure 3.
 Spagnoletti in Dublin, December 1816.
 With Thanks to Irish Newspaper Archives (www.irishnewsarchive.com).